UoB-HPC/UoB-HPC.github.io/zoo/index.md

 To run a command on the prompt on **all** the nodes in the allocation, we need to  place `srun` at the start of each line: for example `srun ./a.out`.
 When we exit the bash shell the job will end.

+### OpenCL Example <a name="opencl"></a>
+In this example, we would like to run the OpenCL code `./vadd` on a specific type of GPU.

+To run on any single GPU: `srun -n1 --gres=gpu:1 ./vadd`

+You are able to run on a different class of GPUs, such as vendor and HPC or consumer specific.
+To do this, select the relevant constraint in the `srun` command.
+A list of constraints is below.
+At present, you will be granted access to the whole node, which contains up to two GPUs.

+    srun -n1 --gres=gpu:1 --constraint=nvidia-server ./vadd

+- `--constraint=nvidia-server` - this has a K40 and a K20
+- `--constraint=nvidia-consumer` - this has a GTX980 and a GTX780Ti
+- `--constraint=amd-server` - this has an S10000, and an S9150
+- `--constraint=amd-consumer` - this has an R9 290X and a 7970

 ### MPI Example
 In this example, we would like to interactively run a simple 'Hello World' MPI job.
 We decide we will have 8 MPI tasks.
 Firstly, we use `salloc` to allocate an interactive shell job comprising of 8 tasks.